farlee2121/DevEssentialsBlog/content/posts/2021-06-04-Learning-Gherkin.md

 ---
 date: "2021-06-04T00:00:00Z"
-tags:
-- Testing
-- BDD
-- Gherkin
-- DDD
-- TestApi
+tags: [Testing, BDD, Gherkin, DDD, TestApi]
 title: Getting started with Gherkin
 ---

 I finally got hands-on experience with Gherkin, the common language for Behavior-driven Development (BDD).
 Getting started was more of a struggle than I anticipated.
 Here are solutions to some of my main hangups.